equinor/ert/ert3_examples/spe1/README.md

    suffice in bash.
  - ecl2df: In addition to the ERT dependencies the job `summary2json` utilises ecl2df.
 It can be installed via `pip install ecl2df`.
+ - ert-storage: To store results, ert3 utilizes a service called ert-storage.
+   It can be installed via `pip install ert[storage]`.

 ### Overview of the workspace